 income.
 Members should be alert to the potential for slight differences of approach within devolved administrations.

 BEIS has agreed measures with the energy industry to support vulnerable customers during the current crisis.
-The measures include ensuring prepayment and pay-as-you-go customers are supplied energy and encouraging firms to consider re-assessing,
+The measures include ensuring prepayment and pay-as-you-go customers are supplied energy and encouraging firms to consider

-reducing or pausing debt and bill payments.
+re-assessing, reducing or pausing debt and bill payments.
 Firms should also consider referring individuals for third party debt advice depending on their circumstances.
 The government’s press release can be found here.

 The European Data Protection Board (EDPB) has published a formal statement on the processing of personal data in the context of the Covid-19 pandemic.
-Of particular note are their comments on the processing of special category personal data in
+Of particular note are their comments on the processing of special category

-Act 2018 sets out this potential legal basis.
+Data Protection Act 2018 sets out this potential legal basis.

 The EDPB statement includes a brief FAQ section on employment and personal data.